Reboot is a publication by and for technologists.

 Technology is part of a system.
 We analyze tech in the context of the institutions and ideologies it shapes and is shaped by.

 Technologists should also be thinkers, writers, and advocates.
-Democracy thrives when we all have the courage to state the future we want to live in.
+Society thrives when we all have the courage to state the future we want to live in.

 Optimism is an action, not a belief.
 We’re neither accelerationists nor Luddites: we are agents chipping away at a better world.